Wednesday 15 March

 10am Registration and coffee

-10.30am Morning session: new insights on arts-based approaches to inclusion and diversity
+10.30am Morning sessions: Bristol’s arts-based approaches to inclusion and diversity and celebrating age.

 Deputy Mayor of Bristol Cllr Estella Tincknell will speak on the role of arts in diverse and socio-economically disparate cities.